Game Show Studio comes with a variety of question set styles:

 Also consider using themed trivia from other sources, like board games that come with trivia questions.

 A timer also begins automatically when a player buzzes in, counting down from the Round Settings’ Time to Answer.
-Once the timer runs out, nothing will happen automatically; the host must still indicate whether the player answered correctly or incorrectly.
+Once the timer expires, nothing will happen automatically; the host must still indicate whether the player answered correctly or incorrectly.

 Making Corrections and Adjusting Team Colors